Duty to carry

 If a taxi driver won't take your dog

 A driver who refuses to carry your dog, or makes a charge for doing so, is guilty of an offence and could be fined up to £1,000.

-A small number of drivers will be exempt from this duty.
+A small number of drivers will be free from this duty.
 Drivers of taxis who can prove to their licensing authority that they have a medical condition, such as severe asthma, which is aggravated by contact with dogs, will have been given an exemption certificate.

 A driver who has been granted an exemption will display a yellow ‘Notice of Exemption’ on the near side of the windscreen of their vehicle.
 The front of the notice will have the letters ‘ED’ (Exemption Dogs) and will show the driver’s licence number.

 You should report any problem or refusal to carry your dog to the Passenger Transport Licensing Division (taxi licensing section) which is part of the Driver & Vehicle Agency.

 The ‘right of access’ all people with disabilities have to goods, services and facilities has now been extended to transport services.

 As well as the duty to carry assistance dogs, taxi drivers must also make sure they do not discriminate against you, treat you less favourably or fail to make a reasonable adjustment to their service.